 A – Sometimes the appliance can be repaired if it is damaged.
 In the first six months there is no charge.
 After this time the costs vary from $250 - $600 for repairs/replacement over the next three years.
 After three years you would be charged the usual fee for a new appliance.
 If it is damaged or broken beyond repair your home insurance may cover the cost of replacement.
 Please check with your insurer for details.

 A – At the initial consultation you fill out a questionnaire about your sleep behaviors, medical history and concerns (one hour).
-You meet with an experienced team member who reviews the material and explains the different steps and costs.
+We’ll review the material and explain the different steps and costs.
 If you proceed, then at the next appointment (2 hours), there is an examination with the doctor, impressions of the teeth, photos of the teeth, head and neck areas and x-rays of the head and neck.
 The Home Sleep Study is explained, you take the sleep recorder home and return it the next day (one hour).
 The sleep study is reviewed with you in general terms and then the information is sent off to be evaluated by a Medical Sleep Specialist ; who provides a Medical Diagnosis.
 This is important to understand.
 A dentist will provide an dental appliance if appropriate but that is only after he has obtained a Medical Diagnosis from a licensed medical doctor.

 At the next appointment (30 mins) the Medical report on your sleep study is reviewed with you.
 Your treatment options are explained.
 Treatment can involve: life style changes, exercise, use of medications, Cognitive Behavioral Therapy, referral for further tests such as a Polysomnogram (advanced sleep test) referral to other medical specialists, through your Family Physician, such as ENT, Allergist, possible trail of CPAP and discussion of several possible dental appliances.